Maxime-juncker/minishell/README.md

 ## About
-minishell is an attemps a recreate a smaller version of bash
+minishell is an attemps at recreating a smaller version of bash

 ## Features